ros-controls/ros2_control_demos/r6bot/README.md

 }
 ```
 ### Plugin description file
-The plugin description file is again required for the control, since it is exported as a library.
+The plugin description file is again required for the controller, since it is exported as a library.
 The controller plugin description file is formatted as follows.
 See [here](r6bot_controller/robot_6_dof_controller_plugin_description.xml) for the complete XML file.

 ```xml
 <library path="{Library_Name}">